openjdk/panama-foreign/doc/panama_ffi.md

 **Maurizio Cimadamore**

 In this document we explore the main concepts behind Panama's foreign function support; as we shall see, the central abstraction in the foreign function support is the so called *foreign linker*, an abstraction that allows clients to construct *native* method handles — that is, method handles whose invocation targets a native function defined in some native library.
-As we shall see, Panama foreign function support is completely expressed in terms of Java code and no intermediate native code is required.
+In other words, Panama foreign function support is completely expressed in terms of Java code and no intermediate native code is required.

 ### Native addresses